The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 1597.44.
 A small family day care home may provide care for more

-than six and up to eight children, without an additional adult
+than six and up to eight children, without an additional

 attendant, if all of the following conditions are met:

-(a) At least one child is enrolled in and attending kindergarten
+(a) At least one child is enrolled in and

 or elementary school and a second child is at least six years of age.